LatamLink/latamlink.io/docs/network-topology.md

 ## Routes optimizations / Connections
 The goal is to manage the network topology in a dynamic way using Smart Contracts.

-In the [actual LAC-Chain's topology](https://github.com/lacchain/besu-network/blob/master/TOPOLOGY_AND_ARCHITECTURE.md), the "boot" nodes can be connected to all nodes in the network (boot, validator and writer).
+In the [current BESU LAC-Chain topology](https://github.com/lacchain/besu-network/blob/master/TOPOLOGY_AND_ARCHITECTURE.md), the "boot" nodes can be connected to all nodes in the network (boot, validator and writer).
 At present, all "boot" nodes are connected to all nodes.
 This is not scalable and efficient.
 Alongside, the nodes are not restricted by the network to connect only to correspondent nodes (in other words, a writer with the boot, or validator with validator and boot), nor do they have the information about what kind of node each of them is.
 We need proportionalities to that information out of the chain.

 ## Cloud Infrastructure